tcosmo/tcosmo.github.io/_posts/2019-07-18-free-energy.md

 This score is the **energy** of the microstate.
 By convention energies are numbers in $\mathbb{R}$ and the lowest is the score, the more favored is the state.
 A microstate with energy $E=1000$ will be less more favored than a microstate with energy $E=-1000$.
 Formally, we are going to construct an energetic valuation function $v:\Omega \to \mathbb{R}$ by defining $v(S_i)$ for $1 \leq i \leq N+N^2$.

-In our 1D world, any microstate where the two particles are **bonded** will be considered as more favored -- i.e having a lower energy -- than any microstate where they are **not bonded**.
+In our 1D-world, any microstate where the two particles are **bonded** will be considered as more favored -- i.e having a lower energy -- than any microstate where they are **not bonded**.
 Furthermore, in our model there is no reason to give a different energetic score to two microstates being in the same macrostate.
 Indeed, energetically speaking, nothing distinguishes microstates $1$ to $N^2$ (not bonded case) as well as nothing distinguishes microstates $N^2+1$ to $N^2+N$ (bonded case).

 Hence we have: